PROGRAM

 • Advanced Micreconomics II (Attar, 18 hours, syllabus) *

-• Advanced Macroeconomics II (Piguillem, 36 hours, syllabus) *
+• Advanced Macroeconomics II (Piguillem, 36 hours, syllabus, from RoME) *

 • Optimal Policy (Piguillem, 18 hours, syllabus) *